artamonovkirill/AlexaControlledSamsungTV/README.md

 It should output the ip, mac address, and model.
 put those into the tvconfig.py file.
 The tvconfig should be in this format:
 ```
-device_name = "Pi" #What shows up under devices in alexasmarttv.dev. not that important unless you have multiple devices (not tvs) on your account
+device_name = "Pi" #What shows up under devices in smarttv.tomershemesh.me. not that important unless you have multiple devices (not tvs) on your account
 volume_step_size = 5  #how much your tv volume should go up by when you say 'Alexa, turn up the volume on my tv'